BrendanGasparin/list-cybersecurity-resources/README.md

 A curated list of resources with cybersecurity content.

+## Educational Sites
+[tryHackMe](https://tryhackme.com): TryHackMe contains "rooms" on various cybersecurity, hacking, computers, and networking topics.
+Some of the material is free, and some is subscription-based.

 ## News
 [BleepingComputer](https://www.bleepingcomputer.com/): A website dedicated to cybersecurity and technology news and support.
 [Cyberwire Daily](https://open.spotify.com/show/0CnYnxrAcfRjh0YSQINAwe): The Cyberwire Daily is an excellent podcast for keeping up to date with the latest in cybersecurity news.